Grants for Good

 Step 1: Longlisting

-At the end of each applications window, the Grants for Good panel process applications into a longlist.
-Longlisted organisations will be contacted for the next stage of the process.
+At the end of each application window, the Grants for Good panel processes applications into a longlist.
+This longlist feeds into the funding rounds that follow.
+We’ll contact longlisted organisations for the next stage.

-At this stage we get to know your organisation a little better by approaching your named referee for a reference, holding a very informal, short meeting with you (usually by video call) to discuss your project further, and conducting our due diligence checks.
+At this stage, we get to know your organisation a little better.
+We’ll approach your named referee for a reference, hold a short, informal meeting with you (usually by video call) to discuss your project, and carry out our due diligence checks.

 Step 2: Shortlisting

-The Grants for Good panel will decide on the final five projects to receive a share of £15,000.
-At this point we will let you know you have successfully made the shortlist and will be awarded an amount between £2,000 and £5,000.
+The Grants for Good panel decides on the final five projects to receive a share of £15,000.
+If you make the shortlist, we’ll let you know you’ll be awarded an amount between £2,000 and £5,000.

-If you did not make our shortlist – we will email you to let you know.
-You will not need to re-apply, as your application will still be considered in future rounds.
-However, you may apply again later if your project requirements change, and you are still eligible.
+If you don’t make the shortlist, we’ll email you to let you know.
+You won’t need to reapply, because your application stays in the pool for future rounds.
+However, you’re welcome to apply again later if your project requirements change and you’re still eligible.

 Step 4: Results

-As soon as the vote closes, we will let you know the outcome of the vote and transfer your funding award.
-The Foundation and the John Good Group will also announce the shortlist and winners on their public platforms.
+As soon as the vote closes, we’ll let you know the outcome and transfer your funding award.
+The Foundation and our partner businesses will also announce the shortlist and winners on their public platforms.

 Step 5: After the results

-After the results have been announced – your project page will remain on the Grants for Good section of our website.
-We will contact you a few times in the years following your small charity funding award to check on the progress and impact your project is making.
-This helps us measure the impact of our funding, and we also love to help you to share any good news from your organisation.
+After the results are announced, your project page stays live on the Grants for Good section of our website.
+For many charities, this provides valuable online presence and a credible public endorsement.
+We’ll also contact you a few times over the following years to check on your progress and impact.
+This helps us measure the impact of our funding, and we also love helping you share any good news from your organisation.

 Making the most of your small charity funding application

-Whilst applying is a quick and easy process – you will still need to make your application stand out amongst the many applications we receive for small charity funding in every round.
-Here are some tips from us for how you can make your application shine:
+Applying is quick and easy, but you’ll still want to make your application stand out – we receive a lot of applications in every round.
+Here are some tips to help your application shine:

 Demonstrate innovation